Conics meeting eight lines over perfect fields: Background in -enumerative geometry

-The Euler classes that we work with were introduced in \cite{KW21} and further studied in \cite{BW20}.
-See \cite[Section 1.1]{KW21} and the introduction of \cite{BW20} for a discussion of related notions of Euler classes in arithmetic geometry.
+The Euler numbers that we work with were introduced in \cite{KW21} and further studied in \cite{BW20}.
+In this section, we will recall the definition of these Euler numbers.
+See \cite[Section 1.1]{KW21} and the introduction of \cite{BW20} for a discussion of related notions of Euler classes and numbers in arithmetic geometry and motivic homotopy theory.

+The most refined definition of the Bachmann--Kass--Wickelgren Euler number (hereafter, simply \textit{Euler number}) is given via coherent duality.
+We will follow \cite[Section 2.1]{BW20} in our review of the details.
+To begin, we need to recall the notion of relative orientation of a vector bundle.